 It’s only a little over one year away!
-Just think about that.
-Join the top public relations practitioners in the country in becoming Accredited in Public Relations.
-The APR is a respected measure of professional experience and competence in the field of public relations.
+In that time you can join the top public relations practitioners in the country in becoming Accredited in Public Relations.
+The APR is a respected measure of professional experience and competence in the field of public relations and demonstrates an extensive knowledge of our field.
 Once earned, it will distinguish you as a leader in the industry who is committed to the highest standards.
-Full details about benefits of accreditation are on the CPRS website.
+Top 10 reasons to seek Accreditation include:

 The first step is coming up December 1.